owncloud/ocis/docs/ocis/adr/0017-allow-read-only-external-user-management.md

 ### External identity management system is read only and does NOT provide an API to query users

 Idp sends sub & iss and mail or username claims.
-We need to provision an internal account mapping to look up user properties by account id.
+We need to provision an internal account mapping upon first login of a user to be able to look up user properties by account id.

 * Good, because this has very little external requirements
+* Good, because we have accounts fully under our control
 * Bad, because we have to provide the user lookup APIs
+* Bad, because users will only a visible after the first login

 ## Links <!-- optional -->